 Double Your Donation

-The Greenbaum Foundation will generously DOUBLE your donation to help us raise $400,000.
+For a limited time, a generous benefactor will DOUBLE your donation to help us raise $150,000.
 Your tax-deductible donation has double the impact in cleaning up the waste and saving lives by stopping taxpayer-funded animal experiments.

 What Others Are Saying

 We believe in supporting projects that aim to tackle the root cause of the problem rather than treating the symptom.
-That’s why we contributed to the work of White Coat Waste to stop taxpayer-funded animal experimentation.Source: Erika Edwards, LUSH Cosmetics
+That’s why we contributed to the work of White Coat Waste [Project] to stop taxpayer-funded animal experimentation.Source: Erika Edwards, LUSH Cosmetics, April 18, 2016